TodePond/TodePondDotCom/sky/power-in-arroost/readme.md

 In my heart— In my essay, I give my reasons for doing this.
 It's to help people!
 It's to help myself.
 I am a user of arroost too, after all.

-But I am also [benevolent dictator for life](https://en.m.wikipedia.org/wiki/Benevolent_dictator_for_life) of arroost!
+But I am also [benevolent dictator for life](https://en.m.wikipedia.org/wiki/Benevolent_dictator_for_life)!
 I hold all the power.

 <br>